DigitalPublishingToolkit/sausagemachine/doc/api.md

 	}

 	... files: all files
-	... modified: all modified or newly created files
+	... modified: all modified or newly created files on top of the last commit

 GET temps/files/:temp/:fn